bbrk24/lexifer-ts/README.md

 where it is infeasible to use a file; the web version uses the text from an HTML textarea as the input.
 - `num`: A nonnegative number, or `undefined`.
-If falsy (`0`, `undefined`, or missing), a paragraph will be generated.
-If not an integer, the behavior is undefined, and it will likely cause an error.
+If falsy (`0`, `undefined`, or `NaN`), a paragraph will be generated.
+If not an integer, it will round it with a warning.
 - `verbose`: A boolean value indicating whether to display all generation steps.
 Useful for debugging, but `false` by default.
 If set to `true` without specifying a number of words, it is ignored with a warning.